 GrassrootsHealth launched a new project, D*action+Omega-3, on June 6, 2017.
-Since that time 44 participants have completed all pieces (questionnaire, sample, received results).
+About one month after launch, 44 participants have completed all pieces (questionnaire, sample, received results).
 Below is a scatter plot graph of those results.

 Notice that while almost everyone had at least at 40 ng/ml (100 nmol/L) for their vitamin D levels (great!), only 3/44 (7%) were at or above the recommended 8% for Omega-3 Index level.